V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 `B` is the second color of filament.

 !!!
 Note
-     The core can be printed with varible infill to save time and plastic.
+     The core can be printed with variable infill to save time and plastic.
 70%/30%/70% split at 24mm and 116mm.

 Total weight in PLA is approximately 2.2kg.